There are two Eids in the Muslim calendar, Eid al-Fitr, which celebrates the end of Ramadan, and Eid al-Adha.

 2. Be mindful of portion sizes

-It’s easy to overindulge during celebrations like Eid, but being aware of your portion sizes can help you avoid eating more than you’d planned.
+It’s common to eat foods and have drinks that you might not usually have during celebrations like Eid, but being aware of your portion sizes can help you manage your blood sugar levels and avoid eating more than you’d planned.
 Try to fill up on vegetables, and these will help you feel fuller, and stop eating just before you feel full.
 You can also try using smaller plates or bowls to help you manage your portions.

 3. Managing your blood sugar levels